 Credit Suisse reviewed, among other things, per share stock prices as multiples of calendar years 2015 and 2016 estimated earnings per share, referred to as EPS, book value per share and tangible book value per share.
 The overall low to high calendar year 2015 and calendar year 2016 estimated EPS multiples observed for the PartnerRe Credit Suisse selected companies were 8.8x to 17.3x (with a mean of 11.7x and a median of 11.2x) and 9.7x to 17.7x (with a mean of 11.9x and a median of 10.7x), respectively.
-Credit Suisse noted that calendar year 2015 and calendar year 2016 estimated EPS multiples observed for PartnerRe were 13.5x and 14.4x, respectively, based on research analysts publicly available estimates.
+Credit Suisse noted that calendar year 2015 and calendar year 2016 estimated EPS multiples observed for research analysts publicly available estimates.
 Credit Suisse then applied selected ranges of EPS multiples of 10.0x to 12.0x derived by Credit Suisse from the PartnerRe Credit Suisse selected companies to corresponding data of PartnerRe based on management estimates for 2015 and 2016 earnings.
 The results of this analysis are set forth in the table below.

 The overall low to high book value per share and tangible book value per share multiples observed for the PartnerRe Credit Suisse selected companies were 1.02x to 1.13x (with a mean of 1.09x and a median of 1.11x) and 1.06x to 1.23x (with a mean of 1.15x and a median of 1.17x), respectively.
 Credit Suisse noted that book value per share and tangible book value per share multiples observed for PartnerRe were 1.07x and 1.17x, respectively.
-Credit Suisse then applied selected ranges of book value per share and tangible book value per share multiples of 0.95x to 1.10x and 1.00x to 1.15x, respectively, derived by Credit Suisse from the PartnerRe Credit Suisse selected companies to corresponding book value and tangible book value data of PartnerRe as of June 30, 2015.
+Credit Suisse then applied selected ranges of book value per share and tangible book value per share and tangible book value per share from the PartnerRe Credit Suisse selected companies to 1.15x, respectively, derived by Credit Suisse from the PartnerRe as of June 30, 2015.
 The results of this analysis are set forth in the table below.